Electric motorized scooters coming to Fayetteville

 FAYETTEVILLE, Ark.
-(KNWA) — Electric motorized scooters are rolling into town this summer.
+(KFTA) — Electric motorized scooters are rolling into town this summer.

 In April, the Arkansas General Assembly passed Act 1015, which created the Electric Motorized Scooter Act.